translationalneuromodeling/tapas/sem/README.md

 also modeled.
 Finally the late units have also a second delay relative to the early and inhibitiory unit.

-A more detail explanation can be found in [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005692).
+A more detailed explanation can be found in [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005692).

-## Parametric distributions
+## Parametric distributions {#param-dists}
 When fitting empirical data, different parametric distributions can be used to fit the hit time of each of the unis.
 The parametric distributions used in SERIA have two parameters, which can in most situations can be recasted in